han-minhee/onnx.cpp/README.md

 # ONNX.cpp: A simple ONNX engine with portability in mind

-## HIP Implementation for AMD/NVIDIA GPUs
-- It supports GPU inference on AMD/NVIDIA GPUs through HIP.
-Currently working on operator implementations and optimizations.
-- For the time being, GPU support is being implemented using HIP, but the ultimate goal is to use SYCL

 ## Overview
 **The primary goal of the repo is to demonstrate how an ONNX model works and to provide a building block for a custom ONNX engine.
 This library is currently not recommended for production.** For now, maybe.